Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 script).
 It uses various techniques to automatize the process as much as possible.

-Since version 2.1.0, PKGBUILDer provides modules that can be used in other scripts.
+Since version 2.1.0.0, PKGBUILDer provides modules that can be used in other scripts.

+Since version 2.1.5.6, PKGBUILDer also provides support for ABS packages.
+Passing an ABS package name to the ``-S`` option will result in a seamless detection and build process.

 Notice: Running PKGBUILDer and/or PBWrapper as root can deal catastrophic damage to your system.
 Run it as a regular user, you will be prompted for